r-muresan/bequest-interview-question-1/README.md

 **1. How does the client ensure that their data has not been tampered with?
 Assume that the database is compromised.**
     Each time the client inputs data, the server stores a SHA-256 hash of that data rather than the raw information.
 Consequently, when the client submits new data, a distinct hash for the corresponding information is stored on the server.
+When the client initiates data verification, a match between the hash of the provided data and the stored hash on the server assures the client of data integrity, indicating that there has been no compromise.
 <br />
 **2. If the data has been tampered with, how can the client recover the lost data?**
     Each time clients input new data, a backup is generated and stored.
 This ensures that in the event of data compromise, clients can easily revert to the original information at any time in the future.
 I've incorporated a dedicated button for this functionality in the user interface (UI).